jzerbe/jzerbe.github.com/_posts/2014-05-22-breakfast-burritos.md

 6. Turn off stove-top and use the remaining heat and oil residue to prep your 4 tortillas.
 7. Portion out the grated cheese, potato, egg, and onion mix into the tortillas.
+8. Throw in 3-4 spoonfuls of refried beens into each burrito.
-8. Cover the tops of the rolled tortillas with sour cream and chile/salsa product of choosing.
+9. Cover the tops of the rolled tortillas with sour cream and chile/salsa product of choosing.
-9. Serve with fresh cut bell peppers.
+10. Serve with fresh cut bell peppers.